MrSamSeen/DiskMan/README.md

 - **Hidden File Support**: Includes hidden files and folders in the analysis
 - **Interactive Navigation**: Browse through your file system directly from the application
 - **File Explorer Integration**: Open files and folders in your system's file explorer
+- **File Management**: Delete files and folders with detailed confirmation screens
 - **Pagination**: Navigate through large directories with ease using pagination
 - **Cross-Platform**: Works on Windows, macOS, and Linux